-One of the many things to do in Washington D.C. is visiting monuments, the National Mall, and Smithsonian museums.
-There is no doubt that a weekend in D.C. is full of walking, but if you are looking to enjoy a scenic walk outside of museums and monuments, there are plenty of great parks to go hiking near Washington D.C.
+One of the many things to do in Washington D.C. is visit monuments, the National Mall, and the Smithsonian museums.
+There is no doubt that a weekend in D.C. is full of walking, but if you want to enjoy a scenic walk outside museums and monuments, there are plenty of great parks to go hiking near Washington D.C.

 Hiking in Washington D.C.

 One of our favorite little hiking spots near D.C. is Theodore Roosevelt Island.
 In a city that is always hustling and bustling, you truly feel like you have escaped somewhere far away in the wilderness.
 When in reality, the city is just outside the towering trees and across the Potamic River.

 Theodore Roosevelt Island is a quaint little island on the Potomac River across from the John F. Kennedy Center for the Performing Arts and the Virginia border.
 It is an island full of hidden gems.
 During your leisurely hike, you will come across wooden bridges, a swamp, and a national memorial of Theodore Roosevelt.
 There are three very short trails on the island – two run through the island, whereas the most popular route is the Swamp Trail encircling the island.
 The Swamp Trail is a quick and easy 1.5-mile loop.

 Distance from Washington D.C. – 17 miles (30 minutes)

 Great Falls Park is one of the most popular places to go hiking near Washington D.C. for both locals and visitors because it is only a short drive away.
 If you ask any local what is the BEST hike at Great Falls Park, they will tell you the Billy Goat Trail.